 - Bonnie Burnham and several volunteers began refurbishing the log cabins in the late 1990s.
 They re-roofed and repaired the structures with materials provided by UWGB and a local man, Harry Wehling.

 - John & Judy Turner built a kiosk and set it at the main gate in 2002.

 - Invasive plant removal was started by volunteer members.

 - Dave Nevelainen, Toft Friends life member, built and installed a bike rack near the main gate.

 - Dolomite marker and a bronze plaque commemorating the Toft family for their farsighted preservation efforts over the course of many years at Toft Point.
 Richard Boockmeier of Portage, WI, donated the plaque and installed it securely onto the stone.
 Many members of the Toft family attended the memorial dedication ceremony on Saturday, June 18, 2005.

 - Two wooden benches of white pine were constructed by Jim Jauquet of the Ridges Sanctuary Wednesday work crew and donated to Toft Point to be placed near the new monument in 2005

 - In 2007 the Friends of Toft Point became incorporated through the efforts of Charlotte Lukes and treasurer, Nancy Rafal and became registered as a 501c3 non-profit organization.

-- Establishment of the Operating Endowment fund which is made up of all Life Membership income and an Invasive Species Endowment to help fund the eradication of the many exotic plant species entering northeast Wisconsin and Toft Point in 2009
+- Establishment of the Operating Endowment funded by Life Membership income and an Invasive Species Endowment funded by donations to help fund the eradication of the many exotic plant species entering northeast Wisconsin and Toft Point in 2009

 - Establishment of an endowment in support of student research at Toft Point in 2010